 When you attach a database onto another server instance, to provide a consistent experience to users and applications, you might have to re-create some or all of the metadata for the database, such as logins and jobs, on the other server instance.
-For more information, see Manage Metadata When Making a Database Available on Another Server Instance (SQL Server).
+For more information, see Manage metadata when making a aatabase available on another server instance (SQL Server).

 To detach a database

 To upgrade a database using detach and attach operations

 To move a database using detach and attach operations